BCharash/Memora/docs/design-journal.md

 Responsible for converting source audio into the form required by Whisper.

-The current important operation is:
+The current important operations are:

-- decode M4A audio
+- decode supported source audio
 - resample it to 16 kHz
+- provide Whisper with a format-neutral audio representation

+The application currently recognizes common audio extensions including M4A, MP3, WAV, WebM, MP4, AIFF, FLAC, and OGG.
+Actual browser codec support may vary by device/browser; the extension list is not intended to promise that every codec combination will decode everywhere.

 This is an audio-processing module, not a recording module.